digshake/CSJavaWUSTL/_sources/Module8-Inheritance/assignment.rst

 * Returns the current array of entities.

-readEntities(ap)
+readEntities(in)
 ----------------------------------

-* reads a complete zombie simulation file as described in Assignment 4.
-Each read Entity should be added to this instance’s List of entities.
+* reads a complete zombie simulation file as described in Assignment 5.
+Each read Entity should be added to this instance’s array of entities.

 getZombieCount()
 ----------------------------------

-* Returns the number of Entities in the current list of entities which are zombies.
+* Returns the number of Entities in the current array of entities which are zombies.

 getNonzombieCount()
 ----------------------------------